-Although the Theradome is FDA cleared for Androgenetic Alopecia, we have reported from physicians and patients who have used the Theradome for Chemo Induced Alopecia (CIA) due to various classes of medicine including taxanes, docetaxel, anthracyclines, palbociclib (ibrance), letrozole and more.
+Theradome is FDA cleared for Androgenetic Alopecia.
+However we have reported from physicians and cancer patients who have used the Theradome for Chemotherapy Induced Cancer Alopecia (CIA).
+Often CIA is due to various classes of medicine including taxanes, docetaxel, anthracyclines, palbociclib (ibrance), letrozole and more.

 These medications are designed to target all rapidly dividing cells such as hair and thereby the side effect is hair loss.
-Some women do not recover from CIA loss due to the dosage or intensity of the chemo treatment but the Theradome has been reported to grow back the hair much faster and healthier.
-The Theradome has zero side effects but we are not cleared by the FDA to market this device for CIA therefore, we encourage you to consult with your oncologist or physician your options, please note that the Theradome is a new modality and we would be happy to provide your physician any clinical data and support should they ask any questions
+Some women do not recover from Cancer Induced Alopecia loss due to the dosage or intensity of the chemotherapy treatments.
+Theradome has been reported to grow back the hair much faster and healthier.
+The Theradome has zero side effects.
+We are not cleared by the FDA to market this device for Cancer Induced Alopecia.
+We encourage you to consult with your oncologist or physician on your options.
+Theradome is a new modality.
+We would be happy to provide your physician any clinical data and support should they ask any questions.

-Male and Female Pattern Baldness (MPB and FPB) is referred to as androgenetic alopecia, and is primarily a genetic disorder involving abnormal levels of hormones including DHT and those produced by the Thyroid gland.
-Assuming there are no underlying medical issues causing these hormone fluctuations, the positive results from using your Theradome should progress as expected, however we recommend seeking medical advice if you are concerned there may be another issue causing your hair loss.
+Androgenetic Alopecia called Male and Female Pattern Baldness (MPB and FPB) effects many people.
+Androgenetic Alopecia is primarily a genetic disorder involving abnormal levels of hormones.
+These include DHT and those produced by the Thyroid gland.
+If you have concerts about any underlying medical issues, it’s best to rule them out before starting Androgenetic Alopecia Treatment.
+The positive results from using the Theradome device can then progress as expected.
+However we recommend seeking medical advice if you are concerned there may be another issue causing your hair loss.